 1. Failing to include the upside

-Without considering both the opportunity and the risk at the same time, any decision-making process will struggle to succeed.
+Without considering both the opportunity and the risk at the same time, any risk management process process will struggle to succeed.
 As noted in How to Map Your Risks, “To be sure, the benefits of identifying and assessing both risks and opportunities at the same time might seem obvious.
 Yet it is rarely practiced.
 One reason is that the two most widely used tools currently employed in ERM risk assessment are the risk register and risk heat map.
 The focus of both of these is only the perceived threats to an organization–they provide no consideration of the positive value that could be created by taking risks.”

 Priezkalns further clarifies this limitation, “The upsides never get plotted on the heat map, because there is nowhere to plot them.
 So how are you supposed to properly judge how to respond to a risk, if you cannot differentiate between a risk that has a massive potential upside, and a risk which has no upside whatsoever?”